DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: Introduction

-For the second issue, we propose a novel target-aware discriminator composed of Matching-Aware Gradient Penalty (MA-GP) and one-way output to ensure text-image semantic consistency.
+For the second issue, we design a Target-Aware Discriminator composed of Matching-Aware Gradient Penalty (MA-GP) and One-Way Output to enhance the text-image semantic consistency.
 MA-GP is a regularization strategy on the discriminator.
-By pushing the real and matching input pairs to the place where the gradients of the discriminator loss function are zero, the generator will be promoted to synthesize more realistic and text-image semantic consistent images.
-Simultaneously, MA-GP can stabilize the training process and ensure the text-image semantic consistency.
-Moreover, we point out that the previous two-ways output is harmful to text-image semantic consistency and slows the convergence process of the generator under MA-GP.
-To solve this problem, we replace it with a one-way output.
-One-way output can further promote the effectiveness of MA-GP and accelerate the convergence process of the generator.
-Compared with previous methods, our model can synthesize images with higher quality and better text-image semantic consistence without introducing extra networks.
+It pursues the gradient of discriminator on target data (real and text-matching image) to be zero.
+Thereby, the MA-GP constructs a smooth loss surface at real and matching data points which further promotes the generator to synthesize text-matching images.
+Moreover, considering that the previous Two-Way Output slows down the convergence process of the generator under MA-GP, we replace it with a more effective One-Way Output.

-For the third issue, we propose a Deep text-image Fusion Block (DFBlock) to effectively fuse the text information into image features.
-The DFBlock consists of several Affine Transformations.
-The Affine Transformation is a lightweight module which only manipulates the visual feature maps through channel-wise scaling and shifting operation.
-Stacking multiple DFBlocks at all image scales deepens the text-image fusion process which promotes the generator to fuse text and image features effectively.
-In addition, we concatenate the noise vector on the sentence vector and apply truncation operation on the noise, it converts a single, discrete sentence vector into a beam of sentence vectors to provide the generator with a stable and continuous text latent space.
-We call this process as skip-z with truncation.
+For the third issue, we propose a Deep text-image Fusion Block (DFBlock) to fuse the text information into image features more effectively.
+The DFBlock consists of several Affine Transformations \cite{perez2018film}.
+The Affine Transformation is a lightweight module that manipulates the visual feature maps through channel-wise scaling and shifting operation.
+Stacking multiple DFBlocks at all image scales deepens the text-image fusion process and makes a full fusion between text and visual features.